How do you empower women’s entrepreneurship and youth job creation in the Sahel?

 This informational framework and series of recommendations aims to support the Dutch in laying a strong foundation for effective and long-term impacts across Mali, Burkina Faso, and Niger, and we can’t wait to see the fruits of our labor!

 For more information about our methodologies, our findings, or our other work in the region, get in touch!

-Catalystas provided the following the services to the Dutch Government:
+Catalystas provided the following the services for the Dutch Government:

-Undertaking baseline and in country assessment in target regions to support donor polichy development
+- Undertaking baseline and in-country assessment in target regions to support donor policy development